OpenLiberty/liberty-language-server/README.md

 ### Diagnostics on Liberty server configuration files

-Diagnostics highlight potential problems in your configuration, such as invlaid values.
+Diagnostics highlight potential problems in your configuration, such as invalid values.

 * Diagnostics on Liberty properties and variables